 West Midlands Fire Service helps to keep 2.8 million people in the West Midlands safe.
-It serves a diverse population across Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.
-It’s the second largest service in England.
+The second largest fire and rescue service in England, it serves a diverse population across Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.

-The service is committed to attending the most serious incidents within five minutes.
-It works with partners and the community to identify risks across the West Midlands and uses this evidence as the basis for its community safety strategy.
-In 2015 the service attended nearly 25,000 incidents.
-Of these, around 10,000 were fires and 2,300 were road collisions.
+West Midlands is committed to attending the most serious incidents within five minutes.
+It works with partners and the community to identify risks across the West Midlands and uses this evidence as the basis for its Community Safety Strategy.
+In 2017/18 the service attended 26,708 incidents.
+Of these, 10,592 were fires and 2,382 were road collisions.

-The service carried out 30,277 checks in people’s homes last year and worked with businesses to help keep their employees and customers safe.
-This prevention and community safety work helps to stop fires happening in the first place.
+The service carried out 31,576 Home Fire Safety Checks to people’s homes in 2017/18 and worked with businesses to help keep their employees and customers safe.

 The service has maintained and built on a strong collaborative relationship with other blue light services, local authorities and other partners throughout the West Midlands.

-The service is administered by the West Midlands Fire and Rescue Authority, which comprises 27 councillors from seven councils (Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton).
+WMFS is administered by West Midlands Fire and Rescue Authority, which comprises 15 councillors from across its service delivery area.

 For over 160 years, Her Majesty’s Inspectorate of Constabulary has independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.